ExeterCodeClub/Support/timelapse.md

 ### Connor Pettitt - 2018-01-11
 **Abstract**: This document aims to outline the basic tasks to follow in order to complete the improvers' timelapse camera project.
 I believe that we need to provide more structure in order to increase the productivity of each session (and reduce the chaos just a little).
 We should still aim to allow room for imagination and spontaneity within the design of the project.
 We will need to figure an effective way to balance the project between everyone.

+### TODO
+- create a set of pictures for Team 3 to test with
+- create help sheets with pointers on them for each team
+-

 ## Team Categories
 **(which tasks could be considered overarching and separately achievable?)**